 - Network diagram refresh services – Document network activity changes.

-To help you get ready and ensure a smooth transition to IPv6, download A starter kit for the new Internet – 5 things you need to know about IPv6 to begin planning now.
 For a deeper dive, download the full IPv6 presentation: An in-depth look at IPv6 and what it means to your business.

 To get started on developing your IPv6 implementation roadmap, contact your Bell representative today, or request a Bell representative contact you.

 What to look for in a managed infrastructure service